LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_PCG.rst

-      solvers are designed to only work with left preconditioning (IDA and IDAS) and others with only right preconditioning (KINSOL), PCG should *only* be used with these packages when the linear systems are known to be *symmetric*.
-Since the scaling of matrix rows and columns must be identical in a symmetric matrix, symmetric preconditioning should work appropriately even for packages designed with one-sided preconditioning in mind.
+      solvers are designed to only work with left preconditioning (IDA and IDAS) and others with only right preconditioning (KINSOL), PCG should *only* be used with these packages when the linear systems are known to be *Hermitian*.
+Since the scaling of matrix rows and columns must be identical in an Hermitian matrix, symmetric preconditioning should work appropriately even for packages designed with one-sided preconditioning in mind.